CrystalFlow includes built-in nodes for common workflow patterns. These nodes are production-ready and fully tested.Documentation Index

 IfNode

-Classic if/else conditional branching.
+Classic if/else conditional branching.'flow.if'Category:

-Implements: IConditionalNode
+IConditionalNode

 Boolean condition that determines which branch to execute.